INORGANIC CHEMISTRY

 zirconium

-Zirconium occurs naturally as baddeleyite (ZrO2) and zircon; the metal is extracted by reducing zirconium (IV) chloride with magnesium.
 It is chemically similar to titanium, and is corrosion-resistant at ordinary temperatures, owing to an inert oxide layer, but reactive at high temperatures.
-Its most common isotope is 90Zr (51.46%)

 Zirconium is used in photographic flash bulbs, to clad uranium fuel elements in nuclear reactors, and to make surgical implants, including tooth implants.
-The refractory oxide is used for ceramics, and other zirconium compounds are used in phramaceuticals and as mordants in dyeing.
+The refractory oxide is used for ceramics, and other zirconium compounds are used in pharmaceuticals and as mordants in dyeing.

 atomic number 40